hoshiin/leetcode-go/README.md

-# leetcode-go
+# LeetCode in Go
-LeetCode in Go
+LeetCode solutions in Go